HritikR/A9Server/README.md

    ```bash
    ./a9server
    ```

-### Configuration
-The server will start and expose the MJPG stream over HTTP on a specified port (e.g., `localhost:8080`).
-You can configure the port in the code or by using environment variables as needed.

 ## Usage
 Once the server is running, you can connect to the MJPG stream `http://localhost:8080/stream` to view the live video feed from the A9 WiFi mini-camera.